jimmejardine/qiqqa-open-source/docs-src/Notes/Technology/Odds 'n' Ends/curl - commandline and notes.md

 As we'll be working with reasonably complex software in that background server, we SHOULD reckon with memory leaks anyway, even if we happen to have a no-leakage situation at the time of testing...

 --> how should we implement local *fail over* then?
-(Say we don't want any downtime, while we restart the server software: that would mean we would have at least *two* instances running at some point(s) in time and allow the using software (Qiqqa frontend) to address these instances in a fail-over manner, either through a proxy server (ZeroMQ!) or other means, so userland code will also be able to eeasily access these...
+(Say we don't want any downtime, while we restart the server software: that would mean we would have at least *two* instances running at some point(s) in time and allow the using software (Qiqqa frontend) to address these instances in a fail-over manner, either through a proxy server (ZeroMQ!) or other means, so userland code will also be able to easily access these...
 Food for thought!)

 ## curl waits indefinitely for unreachable sites?